The calculation of values of the Dirichlet beta function for positive odd numbers using the infinite product formula of the sine function

 Leibniz formula for \(\pi\)

-First, we will derive the following Leibniz formula for \(\pi\):
+In this section, we will derive the following Leibniz formula for \(\pi\):

 \[